httpwg/http-extensions/draft-ietf-httpbis-replay.md

 A 425 (Too Early) status code indicates that the server is unwilling to risk processing a request that might be replayed.

-User agents that send a request in early data MUST automatically retry the request when receiving a 425 (Too Early) response status code.
-Such retries MUST NOT be sent in early data.
+User agents that send a request in early data are expected to retry the request when receiving a 425 (Too Early) response status code.
+A user agent MAY do so automatically, but any retries MUST NOT be sent in early data.

 In all cases, an intermediary can forward a 425 (Too Early) status code.
 Intermediaries MUST forward a 425 (Too Early) status code if the request that it